 4 Things To Consider When Choosing A New Office Location

 Relocating offices isn’t much different to moving house.
-When you’re faced with the prospect you might feel equal parts cautious and excited.
+When you’re faced with the prospect of a new office location you might feel equal parts cautious and excited.
 In front of you is a whole new world of things to consider.

 Everything from legalities to cost can make the idea seem off-putting, but when you consider all the potential benefits, it can be difficult to come up with a good reason to stay put.
 Once you’re committed to making the move, you get to ask the really fun question: Where is your new office going to be?